 Basic Issues Underlying Relationship Problems

-At A Caring Approach in Reston, we work with couples and families to decrease stress, and to improve communication and relationship satisfaction.
+At A Caring Approach in Bethesda, we work with couples and families to decrease stress, and to improve communication and relationship satisfaction.

 Although relationship problems can vary, there are a few underlying issues common to most conflicts.
 Problems can exist in areas having to do with money, intimacy, communication, sex, support, gender, housework, loyalties to family, friends, work, children, autonomy, values, trust, drugs/alcohol, closeness, power, etc. It is vital, however, always to ask, “What are we really fighting about?”
 Is there a deeper issue or problem beneath the apparent one?
 When we keep arguing about the same things time after time, it is a signal that there is an underlying problem that needs attention.